Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Methodology

 where $B_{\mathrm{pol}}(r)$ is the polarization beam profile we wish to constrain.
 This interpolates between two limiting cases: the main beam $B_{\mathrm{main}}(r)$, which describes only the central diffraction-limited response, and the full beam $B_{\mathrm{full}}(r)$, which includes both main beam and sidelobes as measured in temperature.
 The parameter $\betapol$ quantifies the polarization efficiency of the sidelobes, with $\betapol = 0$ indicating completely depolarized sidelobes and $\betapol = 1$ indicating identical temperature and polarization response at all radii.

-The full beam $B_{\mathrm{full}}(r)$ combines the regularized B-spline temperature fit with data from dedicated Saturn observations that provide independent measurements at large radii ($r \gtrsim 3'$).
-This leverages the highly linear point source measurements in the beam core with the high signal-to-noise Saturn measurements of the sidelobes.
+The full beam $B_{\mathrm{full}}(r)$ combines the regularized B-spline temperature fit in the bright regime (beam response above $0.1\%$ of the peak) with data from dedicated Saturn observations in the faint regime (below $0.1\%$ of the peak).
+This leverages the strengths of both datasets: the highly linear point source measurements in the beam core and the high signal-to-noise Saturn measurements of the sidelobes.

 The main beam $B_{\mathrm{main}}(r)$ is determined from a physical-optics model detailed in H26.
 This model accounts for the primary mirror, Lyot stop, and detector antenna patterns, parameterized by three free parameters that are fit simultaneously across all three observing bands using the innermost $0.75'$ of $B_{\mathrm{full}}(r)$.
 The main beam model predicts the diffraction-limited response of an idealized optical system.
 While it naturally includes the near-sidelobe diffraction pattern, it contains no mechanism for producing anything close to the level of extended sidelobe power seen in the temperature data at $r \gtrsim 1'$.